-South Africa is a true surfer nation and that makes a great destination for your next surf trip.
+The South Africa surf is well known around the world, and this is a true surfer nation.
+That makes Southern Africa a great destination for your next surf trip.

 Even though South Africa has a terrible past with the apartheid regime, the country today is one of the richest and most opportune countries on the entire continent.
 When that is said, there are still a lot of problems with uneducated people, poverty and crime many places in this country.